kayma0/gamejam2/README.md

 # gamejam2

-This is a typing game based on World War Two created for GameJam using Python with Pygame and OpenCV.
+This is a typing game based on the Bletchley Park women codebreakers in the UK during World War Two, created for GameJam using Python with Pygame and OpenCV.
 The player types radio code words under a time limit to stop a bomb.

 In this game you type letters and numbers to match moving words on screen and then press space or enter to submit the word.
 A correct word increases the score and removes that word while wrong or missed words reduce the number of lives as the timer continues to count down.
 When time or lives reach zero a fail video plays, and if the mission ends with points still on the board a success video plays instead.
 The mouse is used for Begin, Continue, difficulty selection, Pause, Resume, Back and Logbook, and pressing Escape or clicking the pause button opens a pause menu that temporarily stops the timer.